Service Areas

 Don't accept help from strangers approaching on foot—unfortunately, roadside breakdowns attract criminals.
 Stay in your locked vehicle and wait for our clearly-marked service vehicle.

 DFW International Airport: While we can service the DFW Airport area including airport hotels (Marriott, Hyatt, Grand Hyatt, Hyatt Place, Hyatt Regency, etc.), airport employee parking areas, and rental car facilities near the airport, the airport property itself restricts commercial roadside service vehicles.
 If you're broken down on airport grounds (terminal curbs, cell phone lots, internal roads), contact airport operations or your rental car company first—they typically handle on-airport breakdowns.
-We serve the extensive hotel and business areas surrounding DFW in Grapevine, Euless, Irving, and Coppell.
+We serve the extensive hotel and business areas surrounding DFW in Irving and Euless.

-Gated Communities: Tarrant County has numerous gated residential communities and private streets.
+Gated Communities: The corridor has numerous gated residential communities and private streets.
 We can access these when you provide gate codes, call ahead to security/gatehouse, or meet us at the gate entrance.
 Some communities require advance authorization—if possible, notify your HOA or property management that roadside assistance is coming.

 Private Property (Shopping Centers, Business Parks, Apartment Complexes): We can service vehicles on private property with your authorization as the vehicle owner/driver.
 Shopping center parking lots, apartment complex parking, business park parking—we arrive just like any service vehicle.
 Property owners rarely object to brief roadside assistance (we're helping you leave, after all), but if you're parked in a prohibited area or face towing threats, inform us so we can work extra quickly.

-College Campuses (UT Arlington, TCU): Both major universities allow roadside assistance providers onto campus to service student, faculty, and staff vehicles.
-We've worked extensively on UT Arlington campus and TCU campus.
+College Campuses (UT Arlington): UT Arlington allows roadside assistance providers onto campus to service student, faculty, and staff vehicles.
+We've worked extensively on the UT Arlington campus.
 Campus police or parking enforcement may ask our technician for information—we'll explain we're providing roadside assistance to your vehicle.

-Hospital Parking (Medical Center of Arlington, Texas Health Arlington Memorial, Texas Health Fort Worth, Cook Children's, etc.): We regularly assist vehicles in hospital parking lots—visitors, staff, patients.
+Hospital Parking (Medical Center of Arlington, Texas Health Arlington Memorial, Baylor Scott & White Irving, etc.): We regularly assist vehicles in hospital parking lots—visitors, staff, patients.
 Hospital security rarely questions legitimate service vehicles.
 If you're at a hospital for a medical emergency, obviously prioritize your health needs, but give us a call once you're stable and we'll get your vehicle running.

-Sports and Entertainment Venues (AT&T Stadium, Globe Life Field, Six Flags Over Texas, Dickies Arena, Fort Worth Convention Center, etc.): Post-event lockouts, dead batteries, and flat tires are extremely common at major venues.
+Sports and Entertainment Venues (AT&T Stadium, Globe Life Field, Six Flags Over Texas, Toyota Music Factory, etc.): Post-event lockouts, dead batteries, and flat tires are extremely common at major venues.
 We've serviced countless vehicles in stadium parking lots after Cowboys games, Rangers games, concerts, and other events.
 During major events, parking lot traffic congestion can delay our arrival slightly, but we navigate these situations regularly.

-Construction Zones: Tarrant County perpetually has road construction—I-30 widening projects, I-820 reconstruction, Highway 360 improvements, Loop 9/Chisholm Trail Parkway extensions, and countless others.
+Construction Zones: The corridor perpetually has road construction—I-30 widening projects, Highway 360 improvements, Loop 820 work, SH-114 reconstruction near Irving, and countless others.
 Construction affects our routing and your safety.
 In active work zones, roadside service becomes more complicated due to lane shifts, narrow lanes, concrete barriers, and heavy equipment.
 We stay updated on major construction locations and plan routes accordingly.
 If you're broken down in a construction zone, inform our dispatcher—we may coordinate with law enforcement or work zone supervisors for safe service access.

 To reach you as quickly as possible and provide the exact service you need, please provide: